 Information and Logistics for Summer Interns

-If you’ve been selected for a internship or will be conducting graduate research at the DMC this summer, congratulations and welcome!
+If you’ve been selected for an internship or will be conducting graduate research at the DMC this summer, congratulations and welcome!

 This web page highlights what you can expect and what is expected of you, during the summer at the DMC.
 It includes information and logistical details.
 Please read it in its entirety!
 If you have any questions, please contact Matt at 207.563.8220 or email@example.com.

-Note that you will need to take DMC safety training before you can begin work in the lab or field.
-Contact Matt for details.
+Note that no on-campus housing is available for summer interns in 2021, and that you need to take DMC safety training before you can begin work in the lab or field.

 The Darling Marine Center (DMC)